dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 * Type of EA to implement.
 Inspyred source code and documentation contains lots of examples to begin with.

 * EA parameters settings.

+## Bonus track

+Modify the robot perception design (i.e., the number of sonars and their location) to improve the robot behaviour.